Skatteetaten/terraform-nomad-minio/README.md

 - [different type of files uploaded to bucket `one/`](./dev/ansible/04_upload_files.yml)

 ### Verifying setup
-You can verify successful run with next steps:
+You can verify that Minio ran successful by checking the Minio UI.

-* create local proxy to minio instance with `consul` binary.
-Check [required software section](#required-software)
+First create a proxy to connect with the Minio service:
 ```text
 make proxy
 ```

+You can now visit the UI on [localhost:9000/](http://localhost:9000/).

 ### Intentions
 Intentions are required when [consul acl is enabled and default_policy is deny](https://learn.hashicorp.com/tutorials/consul/access-control-setup-production#enable-acls-on-the-agents).